Former unified world champion Khan retires

 "It's time to hang up my gloves," Khan posted on social media.
 "I feel blessed to have had such an amazing career that has spanned over 27 years."

-Khan finishes his career with 34 professional wins, and six losses, since turning professional in 2005.
+Khan finishes his career with 34 professional wins and six losses, having turned professional in 2005.

-"I want to say a heartfelt thanks and to the incredible teams I have worked with and to my family, friends and fans for the love and support they have shown me," he added.
+"I want to say a heartfelt thanks to the incredible teams I have worked with and to my family, friends and fans for the love and support they have shown me," he added.

 More to follow.